-Georgia SR22A insurance is a certificate of financial responsibility rider attached to a policyholder’s primary auto insurance policy.
+Georgia SR22A insurance is a certificate of financial responsibility rider attached to a policyholder’s primary auto insurance policy (owner’s insurance), or filed alone (non owners insurance).
 When a driver purchases Georgia SR22A insurance, it is filed by their insurance provider with the Georgia Department of Motor Vehicles as a prerequisite for license reinstatement.
 After reinstatement, the SR22A certificate confirms that the driver maintains the required amount of liability insurance, and the certificate is monitored closely by the insurance provider for the time period required by the state of Georgia.
 If the policy is allowed to lapse, expire or cancel. the insurance company files an SR26 form with the Georgia DMV, and the individual’s driver’s license is once again suspended.

 Certain driving violations or other circumstances can result in an individual being designated as a high risk driver, requiring them to purchase a Georgia SR22A insurance certificate.
 Examples include:

 - Legal judgments

 - Refusal to take a breath or blood alcohol test

 - DUI or DWI offenses

 Most drivers who are required to carry Georgia SR22A insurance will need to do so for three years, depending on the circumstance.